7 things to remember before you leave for study abroad

 6. Don’t forget to take a copy of your birth certificate, proof of health insurance, a calling card, and an International Student Identity Card.

 7. And finally, I would think about buying a travel adapter plug.
-It pretty much sucks not being able to charge your laptop when you finally land because the plug from your charger doesn’t match the local outlets.
+Not being able to charge your laptop because the plug from your charger doesn’t match the local outlets is the last thing you need after you land.

 If you have any questions or comments, please feel free to leave them below and I’ll get back to you!